 The Rental Occupancy Standards Every Landlord Need to Know

-When it comes to rental occupancy standards, finding a clear-cut answer can be tricky.
+When it comes to rental occupancy standards, we as trusted property managers in Philadelphia understand that finding a clear-cut answer can be tricky.
 Since we have already discussed that the rule of 2 persons per bedroom is open to debate, let’s review some more detailed guidance.
 In addition to checking all applicable federal laws, landlords must be sure to research specifics in their own state or city.
 Take a look at the rules that can impact your rental business operations below.

 Fair Housing Act 1988 Updates